eulalia/MapsBlog/README.md

 # MapsBlogTest
-Tseting a blog for my maps
+This is the blog space to share and work on my maps